FreeCAD/DevelopersHandbook/bestpractices/c++practices.md

 }};
 ```

-When in doubt, use a struct.
+When in doubt, use a struct - it is better to have good names than not.